chmoder/ftp/README.md

 - HTTP -> HTTPS redirect
 - Variable defined name for the infrastructure components
 - Variable defined domain names for ingress and certificates
+- New Relic and pixie integration
+- Cloudflare DNS A record create and update for static ingress IP

 ### TODO